ma3llim007/sameercart/readme.md

     ```
 5. Open a pull request on GitHub and describe your changes.

-## Contributing Guidelines
+## Contribution Guidelines

--   Ensure code follows project structure and best practices.
+- Follow project structure and best practices.
 - Submit detailed pull requests with clear descriptions.
 - Report bugs and suggest improvements via GitHub Issues.

 ## License